 - Subtract any rebates owed: the annual rebate plus any rebates from over-payments in past years, or applicable rebates for foreign taxes allowed by double-taxation agreements

 Once your ITR12 has been assessed by SARS, you will receive a Notice of Assessment (ITA34) that will detail any outstanding tax that needs to be paid.
-A guide on how to complete your ITR12 form can also be found on the SARS website.
+A guide on how to complete your ITR12 form can also be found on the SARS website (PDF).

 Income tax in South Africa for expats

 Foreign residents pay the same income tax in South Africa as local citizens.
-However, taxes for non-resident taxpayers only apply on income from South Africa and not worldwide.
+However, taxes for non-resident taxpayers only apply to income from South Africa and not worldwide.

 South Africa has tax treaties with Australia, Japan, Sweden, Thailand, the United Kingdom, and the United States, amongst others.
 These have been set up to help ensure that individuals moving from one country to another don’t have to pay double taxation on income earned in their home country.